 The annual chocolate fair that takes place in the university town of Perugia, Umbria, draws countless wide-eyed visitors from all over the world each year.
 From world-class wine to a bounty of produce, Italy’s green heart has pretty much everything that foodies might appreciate, and Perugia is a chocoholics paradise, with Baci® chocolates wrapped in multilingual love notes produced here.

 Are you ready to breathe the chocolate-scented air?
 Here is what you need to know about EuroChocolate 2020.

 When and where

-EuroChocolate 2020 will take place between 16th and 25th October 2020, in the main thoroughfares and piazzas in the middle of the city center, with all the main sights, cafés and restaurants just a few steps away.
+EuroChocolate 2023 will take place between 24th March and 2 th April 2023, in the main thoroughfares and piazzas in the middle of the city center, with all the main sights, cafés and restaurants just a few steps away.

 Hundreds famous brands and producers form all over the world will be part of EuroChocolate, including Perugina, Lindt, Nestlé, Pernigotti and Caffarel, with stands offering free chocolate tasting and gadgets.

 The main event venues will be in:

 - Via Mazzini;

 - Piazza IV Novembre;

 - the terrace of the Mercato Coperto.